Lago Puelo National Park

 The Lago Puelo National Park (Parque Nacional Lago Puelo) is a national park of Argentina, located in the northwest of the province of Chubut, in the Patagonia region of South America.
 It has an area of 276.74 sqkm.
 It was created to protect its scenic landscape and the Valdivian flora to augment that of the nearby Los Alerces National Park.
 Originally an annex to Los Alerces, it was declared a National Park and independent reserve in 1971.

 The protected area is named after the Puelo Lake, and belongs to the Patagonic forest and steppes and High Andes eco-regions.

 The mountainous zone where the park lies was modified by the action of glaciers, which created many rivers and lakes, including Puelo Lake the namesake of the park.
 The rivers of the region have high levels of glacier sediment (silt), which gives Puelo Lake its blue color.

 Climate

 The climate is cold and wet, although more temperate than other parks in the Patagonian region.
 Mean temperatures range from 5 C in winter to 17 C in summer.
-Mean annual precipitation is around 1400 mm, most of it being concentrated between May to August.
+Mean annual precipitation is around 1400 mm, most of it being concentrated between May and August.
 Occasionally, snowfall can occur during the coldest months.